ankit0504/ankit0504.github.io/_posts/2018-07-08-family-tree.markdown

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "This is a simple, collapsable family tree that I made using D3"
+description: "This is a simple, collapsible family tree that I made using D3"
 category: project
 author: ankitgupta
 externalLink: false